Anlanther/recycle-shell/README.md

  <br/>

 ## Limitations
-- You options must be stated before any of the files/directories are given
+- Options must be stated before any of the files/directories are given
 - There is no error handling if a file with the same inode number and name is recycled, as these values are expected to be unique